Lowell in Benton County, Arkansas — The American South (West South Central)

 The marker is incorrect stating that the Butterfield Overland Stagecoach stopped at Mudtown.
 The stagecoach left Callahan's Station in today's Rogers, AR and didn't stop until it reached the Fitzgerald's Station (farmstead) near present day Springdale, AR.

 Editor's Note: Thank you for your interest in the Historical Marker database.
+Ours is a database of historical markers around the world.
+Regrettably, we

 — Submitted September 1, 2010, by Glenn Jones of Lowell, Arkansas.